owhinata/ntpsample/README.md

 add 31536000    # Add one year (31536000 seconds)
 ```

-Connected clients will receive a Push notification and synchronize immediately, without waiting for the next poll interval.
+The server will automatically restart (Stop/Start) and send Push notifications (mode=5) to all known clients.
+Connected clients detect the new epoch and synchronize immediately, without waiting for the next poll interval.

 ## Architecture